-- You get excellent weather sealing for dirt and moister resistance.
+- You get excellent weather sealing for dirt and moisture resistance.

 - You get a slightly more complicated lens element arrangement, 19 Elements, 13 Groups with 1 ED, I SR, and 2 Super ED.
 Not bad at all.

-- You get 5.5 VR image stabilization but do not have a dedicated VR switch on the lens.
+- You get 5.5 VR image stabilization but no dedicated VR switch on the lens.
 So you only get VR on Z mirrorless bodies that support IBIS.

 Assumptions: Image quality should be excellent with highly controlled Chromatic Abbreviations and Color Fringing with sharpness on par with the top tier of Nikon lenses.